vueonrails/vueonrails/README.md

 > Reactive Components for Modern Web Interfaces by Evan You and Vuejs team

+TODO: update this to support webpacker.
+Or make plans to create [webpacker-vue](https://github.com/ytbryan/webpacker-vue)

 The rubygem `vuejs` ships with the following goodies:

   - `vue` (v2.1.10)